-In Fig.~\ref{fig:short_FVE_Eb}, we show the results of the three formulae fitting to the samples with the short-range potential, generated from LEFT.
-The purple area is the fitting region with the formulae derived from PySR model.
+In Fig.~\ref{fig:short_FVE_Eb}, we show the results of the three formulas fitting to the samples with the short-range potential, generated from LEFT.
+The purple area is the fitting region for the formulae derived from the PySR model.
 The yellow area is the predicted one.
-For the shallow bound state, i.e. Fig.~\ref{fig:short_FVE_Eb} (a), Eq.~\eqref{Eq:A_short} is the best choice.
+For the shallow bound state, e.g., Fig.~\ref{fig:short_FVE_Eb}(a), equation~\eqref{Eq:A_short} is the best choice.
 However, the volume size is not big enough to see the convergent behavior, making the regressed formula not universal.
-When binding energy increases to a few MeV, i.e. Fig.~\ref{fig:short_FVE_Eb} (b) and (c), Eq.~\eqref{Eq:B_short} is better than Eq.~\eqref{Eq:A_short}.
-When binding energy further increases to more than $10~\mathrm{MeV}$, i.e. Fig.~\ref{fig:short_FVE_Eb} (d), all the three formulae are good choices because their loss values are much smaller than the other subfigures of Fig.~\ref{fig:short_FVE_Eb}.
-As the result, we conclude that Eq.~\eqref{Eq:B_short} is the best regressed uniform formula to describe the samples with a few MeV binding energy.
+When the binding energy increases to a few MeV, i.e., Figs.~\ref{fig:short_FVE_Eb}(b) and ~\ref{fig:short_FVE_Eb}(c), equation~\eqref{Eq:B_short} is better than Eq.~\eqref{Eq:A_short}.
+When the binding energy further increases to more than $10~\mathrm{MeV}$, e.g., Fig.~\ref{fig:short_FVE_Eb}(d), all three formulae are good choices because their loss values are much smaller than those of the other sub-figures of Fig.~\ref{fig:short_FVE_Eb}.
+As a result, we conclude that Eq.~\eqref{Eq:B_short} is the best regressed uniform formula to describe the samples with a few MeV binding energy.

-The current well-established theoretical works~\cite{Luscher:1986pf,Doring:2018xxx,Hammer:2017uqm,Konig:2017krd} are based on the L\"uscher formula~\cite{Luscher:1985dn} for the short-range potential with $\kappa L\gg 1$ and $\kappa$ is the binding momentum of the two-body system.
+The current well-established theoretical works~\cite{Luscher:1986pf,Doring:2018xxx,Hammer:2017uqm,Konig:2017krd} are based on the L\"uscher formula~\cite{Luscher:1985dn} for the short-range potential with $\kappa L\gg 1$, where $\kappa$ is the binding momentum of the two-body system.
 The energy shift of a shallow two-body bound state of identical bosons in finite volume is

-with $C^\prime$ is the free parameter.
+where $C^\prime$ is the free parameter.
 This formula is exactly the form of Eq.~\eqref{Eq:B_short} regressed by PySR.
-In addition, the fitted values of the parameter $C_3$ in Eq.~\eqref{Eq:B_short} for the last three cases of Fig.~\ref{fig:short_FVE_Eb} equal to the binding momentum $\kappa$ numerically.
-This also demonstrates that we have successfully regressed the finite-volume extrapolation formula for short-range potential.
+In addition, the fitted values of the parameter $C_3$ in Eq.~\eqref{Eq:B_short} for the last three cases of Fig.~\ref{fig:short_FVE_Eb} are equal to the binding momentum $\kappa$ numerically.
+This also demonstrates that we have successfully regressed the finite-volume extrapolation formula for the short-range potential.